RigsOfRods/docs.rigsofrods.org/gameplay/multiplayer-server-setup.md

 ## Running the server using a config file

 If you plan on running a server for extended periods of time, it is recoomended that you set up a config file.

-**Note: If you downloaded a RoRNet 2.41 Windows package, you will have to [download](/download/rorserver-example-configs.zip) the config files separately.**

 First rename the included files: (example: `tutorial-`):